lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 ## Overview

-This project provides the webserver, that offers a REST-API for the client ('presentation-computer').
+The ScriptingRestApiServer-project provides the webserver, that offers a REST-API for the client ('presentation-computer').
 It is the heart of the WirelessDisplay-solution.
-Clients can run, start and stop scripts on the server-computer ('peojecting-computer').
+Clients can run, start and stop scripts on the server-computer ('projecting-computer').

 The scripts typically are shell-scripts executed with bash on Linux and batch-files executed with cmd.exe on Windows.